Justin-Cooney/functional-ts-primitives/docs/option.md

 ## Working with `OptionPromise<TValue>`

-When working asynchronously a separate `OptionPromise<TValue>` type is provided.
+For working asynchronously a separate `OptionPromise<TValue>` type is provided.
 Use this type in the place of `Promise<Option<TValue>>` to take advantage of the many extension functions provided.

 ## Working with `Option<TValue>`